You need a valid passport in order to travel internationally. If your passport is expired, you have to renew it in order to travel abroad.

 While you can renew an expired passport, you will be unable to travel until your passport application is processed and your new travel documents are returned to you.

 Don't see the questions or answers you're looking for?
-Check out our Frequently Asked Questions about Passport Renewal.
+Check out our Frequently Asked Questions about Passport Renewal for more of our best advice based on over 20 years of helping readers like you with their travel document questions.